sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 [^1]: This restriction is of course unnecessary for this definition, but I have asserted it since infinite cases are irrelevant for our purposes.

-[^2]: For ㅎㅊ: this is the number is words in your given sentence.

 **Problem.** Given a natural number $$S$$ and a non-empty finite set $$I$$ of *input* intervals in $$S$$, find a coverage-maximal set of non-overlapping intervals from $$I$$.

 I will first summarise the idea behind the algorithm in a proposition.